scottmarino/doublependulum/README.md

 # Symplectic Double Pendulum Simulator
-Double pendulum simulator using a symplectic Euler's method and Hamiltonian mechanics.
+Double pendulum simulator using a symplectic Euler's method.
 The program calculates the momentum and position of each ball using Hamiltonian formulations, and uses those calculations to adjust the pendulum's course.
 This provides a double pendulum that stays stable and more analagous to real-life for longer periods of time, without the need of more complex math/animation modules.
+Mathematical methods provided in attatched PDF.

 <p align="center">
 <img width="400" alt="Screen Shot 2022-01-11 at 4 01 07 PM" src="https://user-images.githubusercontent.com/50428986/149040320-1d5251a4-438f-45db-9f3f-0a44928e3f00.png">